College in the USA

 College sports facilities are outstanding and on par with facilities used by many professional organisations around the world.

-For instance, while there will be one or two gyms on campus for regular students at the school, student-athletes will often have access to their own fully equipped, state-of-the-art gym.
-You will also get training, support and guidance from Strength and Conditioning coaches, Nutritionists, Doctors, Academic Advisers and Athletic Trainers (Physiotherapists) in addition to the full time coaching staff in charge of your team.
+Student-athletes will often have access to their own fully equipped, state-of-the-art gym.
+They receive training, support and guidance from Strength and Conditioning coaches, Nutritionists, Doctors, Academic Advisers and Athletic Trainers (Physiotherapists) in addition to the full time coaching staff in charge of the team.
 These dedicated people are there exclusively to help you develop and reach your highest potential.

 Check out our blog on A Day in the Life of a College Athlete!